socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Defaults to ``auto``

-Nextcloud Verifications
+cyfrSpaces Verifications
 -----------------------

-Nextcloud performs several verification checks.
+cyfrSpaces performs several verification checks.
 There are two options, ``true`` and ``false``.